ghc-proposals/ghc-proposals/proposals/0000-instance-apartness-guards.rst

 Or via (the X-Or version of) deMorgan to Negation Normal Form::

-      instance C Int b   | b /~ Bool where ... instance C a  Bool | a /~ Int where ... instance C a b   | a /~ Int, b /~ Bool ...
+      instance C Int b    | b /~ Bool           where ... instance C a   Bool | a /~ Int            where ... instance C a   b    | a /~ Int, b /~ Bool where ...

 The logic can also be expressed in the Constraint Handling Rules framework of `Sulzmann & Stuckey 2002 <http://people.eng.unimelb.edu.au/pstuckey/papers/toplas3217.pdf>`_, section 8.1 ‘Overlapping Definitions’.